ThierrySans/CSCC69/tutorials/10/README.md

 2. Given an inode, how to find the blocks that hold the data?

-3. What is a buffer cache and how does it things more efficient?

-4. What is the max number of sectors for a buffer cache?

-5. So what is the total capacity of the buffer cache partition?

-6. How does the bounce buffer in `inode.c` in the functions `inode_read_at` and `inode_write_at` work?
+3. How does the bounce buffer in `inode.c` in the functions `inode_read_at` and `inode_write_at` work?

-7. What is write-behind?
+4. What are bitmaps?

+5. How do we set the nth bit in a bitmap?

+6. How do we unset the nth bit in a bitmap?

+7. How do we toggle the nth bit in a bitmap?

-8. What is read-ahead?
+8. What is a bitmask?

-9. Why should we do read-ahead asynchronously?

-10. [Exam] What is the difference between a memory-mapped file and a file in the buffer cache?
-What advantages each solution provides?
-Can you use both or are they mutually exclusive?
+9. In the orignal Pintos design, the file's data is stored in contiguous data blocks (the inode stores the pointer to the first block and the total file size).
+What are the two majors drawbacks of this design?

+10. According to the Pintos documentation, what is the solution to resolve the problems encountered in question 6?

+11. Considering a design with only one double indirect block pointer?
+What is the largest file size that you could store?

+12. Why having direct and single indirect blocks when a double indirect can store that much data?